 As part of growing up, individuals from historically disadvantaged communities can "internalize" prevalent societal values, beliefs and negative attitudes about themselves.
 LGBT people are bombarded with negative messages about who they are, often before they even realize their own sexual orientation or gender identity.
-These messages often become internalized and can profoundly impact beliefs about oneself and othual, or transgender.
+These messages often become internalized and can profoundly impact beliefs about oneself and others.
+Such internalized stigma can "get under the skin" and have serious and harmful ef-